Arco (film)

-Arco is a 2025 animated science fantasy film written and directed by Ugo Bienvenu, and produced by Natalie Portman.
-It stars Swann Arlaud, Alma Jodorowsky, Margot Ringard Oldra, Oscar Tresanini, Vincent Macaigne, Louis Garrel, William Lebghil and Oxmo Puccino.
+Arco is a 2025 French animated science fantasy film co-produced and directed by Ugo Bienvenu in his feature film directorial debut, who co-wrote it with Félix de Givry.
+It stars Swann Arlaud, Alma Jodorowsky, Margot Ringard Oldra, Oscar Tresanini, Vincent Macaigne, Louis Garrel, William Lebghil, and Oxmo Puccino.

-The film had its world premiere in the Special Screenings section of the 78th Cannes Film Festival on May 16, 2025.
-Arco was released in France on October 22, 2025, and was released in the United States on November 14, 2025.
+The film had its world premiere in the Special Screenings section of the 2025 Cannes Film Festival on 16 May, followed by a theatrical release in France on 22 October by Diaphana Distribution.
+It was nominated for Best Animated Feature at the Critics' Choice Awards, Golden Globe Awards and Academy Awards.